-(1) Grants of restricted stock under the USX 1990 Stock Plan (for 2000 and 2001) and under the U. S. Steel 2002 Stock Plan (for 2002).
+Grants of restricted stock under the USX 1990 Stock Plan (for 2001) and under the U. S. Steel 2002 Stock Plan (for 2002 and 2003).
 The amount shown for Mr. Usher for 2001 includes 90,000 Marathon Oil Corporation ("Marathon") shares granted under an August 8, 2001 Completion and Retention Agreement between Mr. Usher and USX.
-On February 13, 2003, Mr. Usher surrendered all of his U. S. Steel restricted stock except that which is eligible for vesting in May 2003.
+On February 13, 2003, Mr. Usher surrendered all of his U. S. Steel restricted stock except that which was eligible for vesting in May 2003.
 The amount shown for 2002 reflects such surrender.
 The amounts shown for Messrs.
-Usher, Surma and Sandman for 2001 and 2000 include grants of Marathon restricted stock valued as of applicable grant dates at \$2,802,978 (2001) and \$3,315,000 (2000) for Mr. Usher, \$357,720 (2001) for Mr. Surma, and \$23,772 (2001) and \$621,563 (2000) for Mr. Sandman.
+Usher, Surma and Sandman for 2001 include grants of Marathon restricted stock valued as of applicable grant dates at \$2,802,978 for Mr. Usher, \$357,7720 for Mr. Surma, and \$23,772 for Mr. Sandman.
 In 2002, in light of the separation of the steel and energy businesses of USX Corporation, the Marathon Compensation Committee cancelled all unvested performance-based restricted stock awards previously granted to Messrs.
 Usher, Surma and Sandman in exchange for cash settlements of \$3,778,164, \$225,869, and \$400,403, respectively.
 Grants are subject to conditions including continued employment and achievement of business performance standards.
 Dividends are paid on restricted stock.
-Shown below is the vesting schedule for restricted stock scheduled to vest less than three years from the date of grant, together with the number and value, as of December 31, 2002, of the aggregate holdings of restricted stock for each of the executive officers named in the Summary Compensation Table.
-Vesting shown assumes achievement of business performance at peer-group standard (as described in the Compensation & Organization Committee Report).
+Shown below is the vesting schedule for restricted stock scheduled to vest less than three years from the date of grant, together with the number and value, as of December 31, 2003, of the aggregate holdings of restricted stock for each of the executive officers named in the Summary Compensation Table.
+Vesting shown assumes achievement of business performance at peer-group standard (as described in the Compensation & Organization Committee Report on Executive Compensation page 30).